Former IS families face neighbors' hatred returning home - NewsBreak

 Former IS families face neighbors' hatred returning home

-RAQQA, Syria (AP) — Marwa Ahmad rarely leaves her run-down house in the Syrian city of Raqqa.
+Marwa Ahmad rarely leaves her run-down house in the Syrian city of Raqqa .
 The single mother of four says people look at her with suspicion and refuse to offer her a job, while her children get bullied and beaten up at school.

 She and her children are paying the price, she says, because she once belonged to the Islamic State group, which overran a swath of Syria and Iraq in 2014 and imposed a radical, brutal rule for years.